An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Relevant cases

 but restricted by $\beta_0 + \beta_1 = (12 \kappa^2)^{-1}$.
 Here $ \kappa^2 = 8 \pi G$, with $G$ the gravitational constant as defined in \cite{Garraffo:2008hu}.
 In this case the vacuum energy is given by \cite{Kofinas:2006hr}

 since the Noether charge is given by \cite{Kofinas:2008ub}

 The direct computation of Eq.(\ref{VariationOfCahrgesTheRealDeal}) in this case yields

 where $\hat{\delta} M$ is to be considered the variation of both the mass \cite{Kofinas:2006hr} but also of the enthalpy of the solution.
-As previously, $L$ has been introduced to have a dimensionless expression on $\ln$ and represents a minimal radius for the possible AdS radii.
-The the presence of the variation of $\ln(l/L)$, as mentioned above, can be argued to be connected with the failure of the dual \textit{conformal} theory at the conformal infinity to be conformal invariant at a quantum level.
-Certainly a demonstration of this statement is beyond the scope of this work.
+As previously, $\ell$ has been introduced to have a dimensionless expression on $\ln$ and represents a minimal radius for the possible AdS radii.
+The presence of the variation of $\ln(l/\ell)$, as mentioned above, can be argued is connected with the failure of a truly AdS symmetry in the bulk (the equations only have an approximate asymptotic on-shell AdS symmetry).